nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to modify the details of a specific task, you can use the _Edit_ command.

-:camera: The above screenshot shows how the _Edit_ command can be used to edit the date/time and assignee of a task.
+:camera: The above screenshot shows how the _Edit_ command can be used to edit the Date, Time and assignee of a task.

 :page_with_curl: Format: `edit INDEX [d/DESCRIPTION] [dt/DATE] [dt/TIME] [dt/DATE, TIME] [p/PERSON_INDEX]... [t/TAG]...`

 :scroll: Notes:

+* At least one of the optional fields must be provided.
 * Edits the task at the specified `INDEX`.
   * The `INDEX` refers to the position of the task in the displayed task list as indicated by the number next to its description.
   * The `INDEX` must be a positive integer (1, 2, 3,...).
-* At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
   * To add tags without removing existing tags, refer to the Tag command in the [next section](#tagging-a-task-tag).